SmokedSeaBass/SMB3DO/README.md

 ### Long-Term Plans

 * Implement all features of the original SMB3
-* Create my own SMB3 'sequel'
+* Create my own SMB3 'sequel' game
 * User-friendly level/map/game editor
 * Support for NES, All-Stars, and custom assets
 * "Retro" and "Modern" video options
 * Controller support
-* Linux support
+* Proper Linux support
-* Variable refresh rate (e.g. 120 Hz) support
+* Comprehensive variable refresh rate support

 [Detailed development roadmap](https://docs.google.com/spreadsheets/d/1Y0XjZVZ6z5f_Yi8HuqKNcNB47MKjdfytgAIx97y7Uow/edit?usp=sharing)

 ## <img src="docs/images/bullet_point.png" width="32px"/> How to Use <img src="docs/images/bullet_point.png" width="32px"/>

 Download the `.zip` file for the latest relase in the Releases tab.
 Unzip to a location of your choice and then simply run `smb3do.exe`!
-If you want to try out the latest features (and bugs), you can optionally build your own executable directly from the source code (see "Building From Source" below).
+If you want to try out the latest features (and bugs), you can build your own executable directly from the source code (see "Building From Source" below).

 ### Controls